Divorce Or Bankruptcy: What To File First

 Why Should You File Before Divorce?

-If You Agree To Pay A Debt Can You File For Bankruptcy After the Divorce Is Final?
+Can You File For Bankruptcy After Debt Division Is Finalized?

-Some people may take on all of the debt in the divorce settlement, planning to file bankruptcy after the fact.
-They hope this will get rid of unsecured obligations.
+Some people may take on all the debt in the divorce settlement, planning to file for bankruptcy afterward.
+They hope this will eliminate unsecured obligations.
 While that may sound like a sensible solution if you’re in a deep financial hole, it presents problems.

 A hold harmless clause is a provision where if a creditor comes after you or your ex for money both of you owe—for example, a mortgage on a house or shared credit card debt—but that one of you takes responsibility for in the divorce, the party relieved of the burden can seek restitution.